Laser Reconstruction in Augusta, GA

 - The argon laser is similar to the yellow pulsed-dye laser.
 The argon laser emits a blue-green light that is absorbed heavily by the color red.
 It is particularly effective in treating abnormalities that have a proliferation of blood vessels, such as blood blisters, “spider” blood vessels on the face, “strawberry” birthmarks, hemangiomas, and bulky vascular tumors.

 - The copper vapor laser is a newer type of laser that emits a yellowish light.
 Its uses include treating brown or red pigmented areas.

 The number of laser treatments you’ll need depends largely upon the size and severity of the defect.
 A child with a large birthmark may need six to 10 laser treatments to achieve satisfactory results.
 Only one treatment may be needed to remove some small spider veins on the face.

 Is Laser Surgery an effective alternative to Plastic Surgery?

 Lasers have a number of valuable uses, but a laser should not be viewed as a “magic wand” that improves the results of any type of surgery.
 For traditional kinds of surgery and most plastic surgery, the scalpel is still the proven instrument of choice.

 If you want to treat scars, warts, growths, or other flaws that mar the surface of your skin, consider laser reconstruction surgery at Southeastern Aesthetic Surgery.
-Led by Dr. Troy Austin, a board-certified plastic surgeon, and Dr. Matthew Isakson, plastic surgeon, our facility conveniently serve residents of Augusta, Evans, Columbia County, and neighboring vicinities in Georgia and South Carolina.
+Our facility conveniently serve residents of Augusta, Evans, Columbia County, and neighboring vicinities in Georgia and South Carolina.
 Contact us today!